In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money .

 The stream went mini-viral in journalism & big publisher circles – the same circles that frequently talk about the death of journalism and publishing online.

-Here’s my revised version of David Plotz’s 76 Ways To Make Money in Digital Media that anyone with a simple website can implement.
+Here’s my revised version of David Plotz’s 76 Ways To Make Money in Digital Media that anyone with a simple website, blog, or online magazine can implement.

 I’ve edited it down to 64 ways by merging similar methods and removing ways that are limited to giant publishing brands.